-If the renowned children’s poet Dr. Seuss was single today, I like to think he’d rethink some of his work.
+If the renowned children’s poet Dr Seuss was single today, I like to think he’d rethink some of his work.
 For example, we’d probably have One Fish, Two Fish, Catfish, Wokefish.
-America’s children would be learning about the myriad follies of dating in 2020, when you not only have to worry about courting someone who isn’t who they say they are, but also about falling for a person who’s lying about their political beliefs.
+Children would be learning about the myriad follies of dating in 2021, when you not only have to worry about courting someone who might not be who they say they are, but also about falling for a person who’s lying about their political beliefs.

 “Wokefishing” is a new term, coined by Vice’s Serena Smith.
 It describes someone who pretends to hold more progressive views than they really do.
 This can be done “either intentionally as bait to reel in matches with forward-thinking ideas or due to lack of understanding of what it means to be ‘woke’ itself,” explains Damona Hoffman, a dating coach and host of The Dates & Mates Podcast.